 Supervision of participants in public swim program, held at the indoor pool facility at T.K.
-Stone Junior High School.
+Stone Middle School.

 DUTIES:

 1. Opens facility at appointed hour for public swim, turning on lights, unlocking doors, etc.

 2. Collects admission fee from participants (receipts to be turned in to supervisor the next day or as soon thereafter as possible) and keeps count of participants.